C/C++

 Inheritance

-Inheritance is a mechanism in which one class inherits the properties of another class.
-The class that inherits the properties is called the derived class or the subclass, and the class from which it inherits the properties is called the base class or the superclass.
+Inheritance lets one class acquire the properties of another.
+The class that inherits is the derived class (or subclass); the class it inherits from is the base class (or superclass).

 private: